 - Bill Paxton also played Detective Jerry Lambert in Predator 2.

-- Paxton has appeared in other James Cameron directed film including a punk in Terminator, Simon in True Lies and Brock Lovett in Titanic.
+- Paxton has appeared in other James Cameron-directed films including a punk in Terminator, Simon in True Lies and Brock Lovett in Titanic.

 - Bill Paxton, along with Lance Henriksen, are the only actors to have been killed onscreen by a Xenomorph, Predator and a Terminator.